-How to Sell Solar to Commercial and Multi Family Owners
+Selling Solar Energy to Commercial and Multi Family Owners

-Heightened access to data and information in recent years has completely transformed the nature of solar sales.
+Easier access to property data and owner contact information in recent years has completely transformed the nature of solar sales.

-For residential companies, it has signaled a dissipating reliance on door-to-door canvassing (at least as a primary driver of new business).
+For residential companies, it has triggered a dissipating reliance on door-to-door canvassing as a primary driver of new business.

-For commercial solar providers and installers, access to more information has meant two major things:
+For commercial solar providers and installers, the availability of more data has made two major things easier:

-- It’s much easier to gather information and insights on those owners and their properties.
+- Gathering information and insights on owners and their properties

 Building a Lead List of Property Owners

-Building a hyper-targeted lead list of property owners is the best way to set yourself up for efficient and powerful outreach, and ultimately, solar sales success.
+Building a hyper-targeted lead list of property owners is the best way to set yourself up for efficient outreach, and ultimately, solar sales success.

-You can use the Reonomy platform to build a list of property owners in need of solar energy services in any U.S. county.
-These lists are comprised of owner details and contact information, including the phone numbers, email, and mailing addresses of owners and individuals associated with an owning LLC.
+You can use the Reonomy platform to build a list of prospects in need of solar energy services in any U.S. county, and gather details and contact information, including phone numbers, email, and mailing addresses of both individual owners and members of property-owning LLCs.